davharris/als-prognosis/presentation-script.md

 # Predicting ALS symptom progression

-Hi, I'm Dave Harris, and today I'll be telling you forcasting the progression of ALS (also known as Lou Gehrig's disease).
+Hi, I'm Dave Harris, and today I'll be talking about my work forcasting the progression of ALS (also known as Lou Gehrig's disease).

 ALS is a neurodegenerative condition that causes paralysis, and it's surprisingly common: the lifetime risk is about 1 in 400 people.